arvieFrydenlund/PlackettLuceWithoutLoops/README.md

 A GPU effiecent vectorized Plackett-Luce loss in PyTorch from [Language Modelling via Learning to Rank, Frydenlund et al. AAAI22.](https://arxiv.org/abs/2110.06961)

 1) This is tested for partial Plackett-Luce (k known ranks of v total classes), it is untested for full rankings.
-2) This includes the biased partitioned preference modification, which treats all items in a partition (orders) as equally preferred.
+2) This includes the biased partitioned preference modification, which treats all items in a partition (order) as equally preferred.

 See the testing or training scripts for usage.